-No building shall be erected within Activity Areas 1b, 3a and 3b or in the Southern Neighbourhood (as shown on Structure Plan A) prior to the Mitigation Earthworks and Planting Plan (MEPP) (Structure Plan D) being approved and implemented pursuant to Controlled Activity Rule 12.22.32.2(v).
+No building shall be erected within Activity Area 1b or in the Southern Neighbourhood (as shown on Structure Plan A) prior to the Mitigation Earthworks and Planting Plan (MEPP) (Structure Plan D) being approved pursuant to Rule 12.22.2.2(v) and implemented.
 Mitigation planting area M4 (as shown on Structure Plan D) shall be planted at commencement of development occurring on-site.
 For the areas of M4 at higher elevations (adjacent to Activity Area 4) the mitigation shall comprise earth mounding with native grasses, low tussocks and shrub species.